wo-xiaotong/Ftp-Magic/readme.txt

-this is test ftp client
+this is a test ftp client